 Spawning surveys for rainbow trout (RBT) and westslope cutthroat trout (WCT) were conducted by NPS staff from 2009-2011 in selected Stehekin River side channel and tributary index reaches to evaluate progress towards restoration of adfluvial WCT.
-The objective was to annually monitor trends in abundance of trout spawners (April 15- June 30) at 12 tributary and side channel index reaches in the lower 13 km of the Stehekin River.
+The objective was to annually monitor trends in abundance of trout spawners (April 15- June 30) at 12 tributary and side channel index reaches in the lower 13km of the Stehekin River.

 No WCT were documented in the 2009-2011 spawning surveys and these surveys were discontinued in 2012.
-Spring spawner surveys should be reinstated in 2015 to evaluate any improvements resulting from supplemental stocking and/or natural recruitment.
-In the interim period efforts to evaluate adfluvial WCT abundance and spawner documentation should be conducted as described in the following sections (2.2.4 and 2.2.5).
+Spring spawner surveys will be reinstated in 2015 to evaluate any improvements resulting from supplemental stocking and/or natural recruitment.
 A final summary report of 2009-2011 results (Anthony and Glesne 2012) can be found here (accessed 01/02/14).